Step by Step guide to Start a blog in Canada

 • Allow visitors to your blog to subscribe like the black box you can find below this blog post

 • Submit a white paper that will allow you to build a mailing-list.
-I recently created an ebook towards this for instance.
-Get free eBook

-Quick Take Aways and Summary
+Quick Take Away and Summary

 • Show yourself.
 It humanizes your site.
 Visitors have more confidence because they don’t just see a website but a person.